-Planned Parenthood Is Taking Trump To Court To Protect Your Access To Affordable Birth Control
+Planned Parenthood Is Suing Trump To Protect Your Access To Birth Control

 The Trump administration is trying to cut off access to affordable birth control, so Planned Parenthood is taking Trump to court — again.
 Reproductive rights organizations sued Wednesday in an effort to stop changes to a federal family planning program that promote abstinence-only sexual health programs over contraception.
 The move comes two days after multiple news outlets reported that Trump is also considering a "domestic gag rule" that would ban funding for groups that provide abortion services.